Siddamnandas/Latest-OS/docs/monitoring.md

 ## Metrics & Dashboards

-Operational metrics and alerts are managed in Datadog.
+Operational metrics (request latency and error rate) are collected via OpenTelemetry and exported to Datadog.
 Terraform configuration for monitors and dashboards lives in `infra/datadog.tf`.
 Apply it with the `datadog_api_key` and `datadog_app_key` variables to provision dashboards and alerting rules.